Eiasash/szmc-presentations/PRD.md

 ### Presentation Management
 - **Functionality**: Create, edit, and delete presentations with titles and metadata
 - **Purpose**: Organize multiple presentation decks for different topics or events
-- **Trigger**: User clicks "New Presentation" button or selects existing presentation
+- **Trigger**: User clicks "New Presentation" button, "From Template" button, or selects existing presentation
 - **Progression**: Click new presentation → Enter title → Auto-save → View in list → Select to edit
 - **Success criteria**: Presentations persist between sessions and can be accessed from the main dashboard

+### Template Selection
+- **Functionality**: Create presentations from pre-built templates for common use cases like medical reports, business pitches, research findings, and training sessions
+- **Purpose**: Accelerate presentation creation with professional, purpose-built slide structures
+- **Trigger**: User clicks "From Template" button from the main dashboard
+- **Progression**: Click From Template → Browse templates by category (Medical, Business, Education, General) → Select template → Enter presentation title → Presentation created with pre-filled content
+- **Success criteria**: Templates provide complete slide structures with placeholder content that users can customize, theme is automatically applied based on template type

 ### Slide Editor
 - **Functionality**: Add, edit, reorder, and delete slides with title and content fields